lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

     export mVB16=$batchModelsDir/batch_16/$modName.xml
     ```

-    iv.
-To use the script we source it using the command:
+    4. To use the script we source it using the command:

     ```bash
     source ../../scripts/setupenv.sh
     ```

-    v.
-You will notice that the script file defines seven variables that can be used to reference vehicle detection models and two for vehicle attributes.
+    5. You will notice that the script file defines seven variables that can be used to reference vehicle detection models and two for vehicle attributes.
 We will be using $mVB1* only for a later step to go over how batch size affects the performance.

 2. We will be using images and video files that are included with this tutorial.
 Once you have seen the application working, feel free to try it on your own images and videos.